Codexa-v1/Codexa/docs/planning/Sprint03/DevelopmentPlan.md

 **As a user,** I want the app to refresh automatically after changes, so that I can see updated information without manually reloading.
 - **Acceptance Criteria:**
   - Pages refresh automatically after guest/vendor changes.
-  - No noticeable performance lag (>2s delay avoided).
+  - No noticeable performance lag

 ---